 Inuit of the Mackenzie Delta region.
 The two-month journey from Toronto to Fort McPherson,

-Stringer's destination for his first Arctic assignment, would involve a variety of modes of
+Stringer's destination for his first Arctic assignment, involved various modes of

 transportation.
 Stringer had set out by railroad on May 16 and by this date -- May 25 -- had

-reached the end of the steel rails at Edmonton.
-From here, he faced 2,000 more miles of winding
+reached the end of the railroad at Edmonton.
+From there, he faced 2,000 more miles of winding

 trails and torturous streams.
 Before leaving Edmonton, Stringer purchased a year's worth of

 supplies from the Hudson's Bay Company.
 Knowing communication possibilities beyond